kevincastejon/com.caskev.grid-toolkit/README.md

 This allows you to run them more often because of the early exit due to the maximum distance parameter (note that more higher is the distance, more costly is the generation).
 Once generated, these objects offers you a way to get the accessible tiles within a range, and paths to them, with almost no performance cost (ie: a strategy game where you want to check the tiles in range of your character)

+If you only need a single path between two specific tiles, you can also generate that unique path.
+But you should keep the other options in mind as it can be way more effective to generate all paths at once rather than generating a unique path again and again.

 *Note that, obviously, any path calculation is valid as long as the user grid, walkable states (and weights for dijkstra objects) of the tiles, remains unchanged*

 ---